Monsteca Corral: Gameplay

 Lifeforms do not live just anywhere on the surface of a planet randomly.
 Each species occupies a definite set of surroundings, or environment, to which it is adapted.
 It cannot survive for long outside the limits of that environment because it can no longer obtain what it requires to survive.

-Habitats of some species may be very specific.
-Coral for example, are very picky about their surroundings and prefer water of a particular temperature and chemistry.
+Habitats of some species may be specific.
+Coral for example, are picky about their surroundings and prefer water of a particular temperature and chemistry.
 Other lifeforms such as rats (and humans) can survive in almost any environment.
 Different species occupy the different habitats, so knowing the habitats will help players to find particular creatures.
 Keeping a creature in its preferred habitat (or in conditions that reproduce it) will be beneficial to its well-being and health.
 Lifeforms will have their habitat indicated in the encyclopedia so that players will know where they might find them.

 During gameplay, players will have the opportunity to obtain different accomplishments such as a successfully captured monster, a valuable/useful item, new robot parts or tools to improve an existing collection or currency to buy more items.